skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 basket of bread from the table and hangs it over one arm, "Let's go."

 He leads Eomer further south, closer to the city walls.
-The boy takes every concievable shortcut, crawling over fences and cutting through yards in a way that only a child can do without embarassment.
+The boy takes every conceivable shortcut, crawling over fences and cutting through yards in a way that only a child can do without embarrassment.
 They cut through a small pig farm and find themselves back on the street proper.
-They followthis until it ends at a massive wooden gate, which has been nailed shut.
-This was obviously a side entrance to the city in lighter days, and has now been permanantly closed.
+They follow this until it ends at a massive wooden gate, which has been nailed shut.
+This was obviously a side entrance to the city in lighter days, and has now been permanently closed.
 However, the ground in front of the door seems a little well-worn, suggesting that the gate still sees some use somehow.

 The boy pushes on the bottom of the door.
-The huge timbers that make up the door have come loose and can swing forward a bit, creating a gap that is easily useable by a ten-year-old, but is a bit tight for Eomer.
+The huge timbers that make up the door have come loose and can swing forward a bit, creating a gap that is easily usable by a ten-year-old, but is a bit tight for Eomer.
 By the time Eomer has wiggled through, he can see the boy is following a well-traveled dirt path up the side of a hill.
 Eomer jogs after him.